TeamNCMC/histoquant/docs/main-getting-started.md

 ```
 conda activate hq
 ```
-4. Browse to the downloaded `histoquant` folder, and install it with pip :
+4. [Download](https://github.com/TeamNCMC/histoquant/releases/latest) the latest release .zip, unzip it and install it with pip, from inside the `histoquant-xxx` folder :
 ```
 pip install .
 ```